Vaishnavishatagopam77/Education-Recommendation-System-/README.md

 2. **Upload Dataset**
    - You'll be prompted to upload the dataset (`data.csv`) if required.
+   - student-scores.csv is used
    - The notebook handles loading, preprocessing, and model training.
+   - You can download the DataSet for the Kaggel or the Link : https://github.com/Vaishnavishatagopam77/Education-Recommendation-System-/blob/main/student-scores.csv .

 3. **Run All Cells**
    - From `Runtime > Run all`, execute the entire notebook.